 I’ve had a steady 20k monthly visitors to my blog from Pinterest over the past several months, even as my Pinterest followers have grown from around 1,000 to 7,000.
 That’s not to say that followers don’t matter at ALL, but you’re just as capable of driving big traffic to your blog at 1,000 followers as someone with 10,000 followers.

 It also means that building a following on Pinterest doesn’t need to be your main priority.
 Most of the tips in this post will help you build your following organically, which means free time to focus on other strategies for driving traffic to your blog from Pinterest.

-Why does having a good Pinterest profile matter for bloggers?
+Why does having a good Pinterest profile matter?